yubrajbhoi/unstable-packages/CONTRIBUTING.md

 ### Quality control

-Build your packages in *latest* docker image provided by [termux-packages](https://github.com/termux/termux-packages) environment so builds will be reproducible.
+Build your packages in the *latest* docker image provided by [termux-packages](https://github.com/termux/termux-packages) environment so builds will be reproducible.

 Always test things that you want to be merged at least on *two different CPU architectures*.
 The device can be either real or AVD (emulator) provided by Android SDK.
 Testing packages in other software like Anbox, Bluestacks or similar is strongly discouraged.